How to use SwiftUI ScrollView

 When it comes to customizing the styling, ScrollView is more versatile while List gives you a good default appearance right out of the box, which is adjusted for the different Apple platforms.
 If you are looking to make a cross-platform app, you can take advantage of List to quickly create a great-looking UI.

-How to add content to ScrollView?
+How to add content to SwiftUI ScrollView?

 To add content to ScrollView, you can embed your SwiftUI views in a ScrollView.
 Per default, it will show the subviews like a vertical stack.
 A typical use case is if you want to fit your content on the iPhone screen, especially for smaller screen sizes or for larger dynamic types.
 In the following example, I embed the view in a ScrollView, which makes it easily adaptable for most situations: